Do you love music? I do too! But what actually makes that great music you and I both enjoy listening to?

 Speakers are far more simple – and yet complicated – than you might realize.
 Speaker systems are made up of several types of speakers including tweeters.
 But what are tweeters?
 And what do tweeters do?

 In this comprehensive post I’ll answer your questions in a way that anyone can understand.
 I’ll also help you learn a lot more about the different kinds of tweeters.
-I’ll also show you how they’re used, why they’re important, and much more.
+You’ll learn how they’re used, why they’re important, and a lot more.